mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > I am a 40 year old woman who grew up in Chicago and I am now experiencing the peace, beauty, and challenges of our small Wisconsin farm.
 As a child and a teenager I was a very religious Catholic.
 I remember going to church when it was deserted and prostrating myself before the altar, hoping to experience the ecstatic union with God that many mystics had described.
 While I was studying nursing at Loyola University, one day I was in the midst of reading...

-Do you know this book – “Tail Hard De-chardin”?
+Do you know this book...
+“Tail Hard De-chardin”?

 **Someone:** Teilhard de Chardin.